jalenjaloney/temp-name/README.md

 - [Workflows](#workflows)

 ### General Info
-**Stamper** is a social platform that allows users to post timestamped comments while watching a show or movie, offering a space to share reactions at specific moments.
-Whether it is shock at a plot twist or laughter at a punch line, these moment-specific reactions create a shared experience that enhances rather than interrupts what you're watching.
+**Stamper** is a social platform where users can post timestamped comments while watching a show or movie, creating a space to share reactions in real time.
+Whether it's shock at a plot twist or laughter at a particular scene, these moment-specific comments create a shared experience that enhances rather than interrupts what you're watching.

 ### Features
 - Timestamped commenting synced to movie/show runtime
 - Gemini-powered emoji summaries based on viewer comments